samukce/fiction/README.md

 ## When to use?
 * Handling communication protocols like [HL7](https://www.hl7.org/)/[ASTM](http://www.astm.org/)
 * To print documents that need be positioned on watermark.
-Example:  Example [CSM 1500 form](http://www.cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/CMS1500805.pdf);
+Example: [CSM 1500 form](http://www.cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/CMS1500805.pdf);

 ## Sample